Salish Sea Communities Fight Back against Fossil Fuels

 On behalf of a large coalition of local groups, Crag challenged the expansion of the Tesoro oil refinery in Anacortes, Washington.
 Tesoro wanted to produce a new fossil fuel-based product called mixed xylenes.
 This product would have been made from refined crude oil and then shipped through the Salish Sea to Asia to make plastics or other similar products.

 The Salish Sea provides habitat for Southern Resident killer whales, salmon, seabirds, and host of other sensitive species.
 Many residents of island communities in the Salish Sea rely on consistent and predictable ferry service for their livelihoods.
 And thousands of visitors come to the San Juan islands every year to enjoy countless recreational opportunities and take in the magnificent northwest Washington scenery.
-All of this would be threatened by the proposed refinery expansion.
+All of this was threatened by the proposed refinery expansion.

-In the big picture, this project is just one more way for the oil industry to get its dirty crude oil products to market.
+In the big picture, this project was just one more way for the oil industry to get its dirty crude oil products to market.
 The Salish Sea is under attack from a number of fossil fuel projects that will dramatically increase the risk of a major accident in habitat for orca whales, salmon, marine mammals, and seabirds—thereby threatening a vibrant local economy dependent on outdoor recreation and tourism.

 What's at Stake

 The project would pose significant safety risks to local communities in and around the Salish Sea.
 A major accident involving millions of gallons of xylenes and fuel for the vessels could cut off isolated island communities for days or weeks at a time, interfering with emergency response services and other basic community needs.
 The project would also emit more than 3 million tons of greenhouse gases per year.